Mike-Aniki/Aniki-Remix/README.md

-# End of updates for the Remix theme
+# End of updates for Aniki Remix

 Please note that the Aniki-Remix theme will no longer receive updates.
 However, it remains fully functional and you can continue to use it if you wish.